FinalsClub/djKarma/README.md

 + **assign_file_owners**: Assign File.owner fields based on User.files and/or a prompted default user.
    + Necessary when a backup of the notes app database is made separate of the User table

+### Creating default user
+On your local machine create a KarmaNotes default user and make sure that it has a unique email address.
+The UserProfile.gravatar field is a hash of user.email and is required to be unique.
+This doesn't tell you WHY creating a user will not work, it just wont.